10 Natural Blood Thinners For A Healthy Heart

 Generally, doctors prescribe blood thinning medication if you’ve had heart valve surgery, a heart defect, or atrial fibrillation.
 This condition is characterized by a heart that doesn’t beat properly.
 As a result, blood pools in the heart chamber, encouraging the formation of blood clots.1 2

 You don’t have to depend on medication, though.
 Many everyday foods have blood thinning properties.
-Let’s take a look at some of these natural blood thinners that can protect your heart in the best way.
+Let’s take a look at 10 natural blood thinners that can protect your heart in the best way.

 Beets are a rich source of nitrates, which are known to improve heart health.
 They can also significantly reduce blood clotting.
 A study that tested the blood of healthy volunteers three hours after consuming 500 mL of beetroot juice noted increased nitrate levels and decreased platelet aggregation.
 Beets have also been found to lower blood pressure.
 Needless to say, they may protect your heart in more ways than one.3

 2. Red Wine

 Red wine is considered to have a protective effect against atherosclerosis and coronary heart disease.
 Research has found that the ethanol and bio-active compounds trans-resveratrol and quercetin found in red wine double as blood thinners.
 So, kicking back with an occasional glass of red might not be a bad idea after all!4

 Tomatoes and tomato products like ketchup, tomato juice, and pasta sauce have been found to inhibit platelet aggregation.
 Natural compounds like caffeic, chlorogenic, ferulic, and p-coumaric acids in these products may be responsible.5